Slayer Logo

 Slayer Logo 1986

 In an effort to maintain their identity, the group did not experiment with the logo.
 It retained the original structure, only the ring became yellow, and the inscription was repainted in bright red.
-The bluish sheen of the swords has disappeared, the shape of the blades and hilts has changed slightly.
+The bluish sheen of the swords has disappeared, and the shape of the blades and hilts has changed slightly.

 1995 – 1998